AWS Services Overview – Whitepaper – Certification

 • reduces the time required to obtain and boot new instances to minutes

-• provides developers and sysadmins tools to build failure resilient applications and isolate themselves from common failure scenarios.
+• provides developers and sysadmins tools to build failure-resilient applications and isolate themselves from common failure scenarios.

 • Benefits

-• flexibility to choose from multiple instance types, operating systems, and software packages.
+• Flexible Cloud Hosting Services – flexibility to choose from multiple instance types (including AWS Graviton-based ARM instances for better price-performance), operating systems, and software packages.

-• offers a highly reliable environment where replacement instances can be rapidly and predictably commissioned.
+• Reliable – offers a highly reliable environment where replacement instances can be rapidly commissioned.
+EC2 SLA commitment is 99.99% availability for each Region.

 • Inexpensive – pay only for the capacity actually used

-• EC2 Purchasing Options and Types
+• EC2 Purchasing Options

-• are physical servers with EC2 instance capacity fully dedicated to your use.
+• Dedicated Hosts – physical servers with EC2 instance capacity fully dedicated to your use, allowing use of existing server-bound software licenses.

-Amazon EC2 Container Service
+Amazon Elastic Container Service (ECS)

-• allows running applications on a managed cluster of EC2 instances
+• allows running applications on a managed cluster of EC2 instances or serverlessly with AWS Fargate.

 • eliminates the need to install, operate, and scale cluster management infrastructure.

-Amazon EC2 Container Registry
+Amazon Elastic Container Registry (ECR)

 • eliminates the need to operate container repositories or worry about scaling the underlying infrastructure.